Jolmberg/fn22snesticle/README.md

 This will produce an ISO containing SNESticle and the ROM smw.sfc (whatever that might mean).

-While you are at it, you probably want to replace the Fight Night 2 banner graphic that shows up next to the ISO in your loader.
-You can use the included snesticle.png for a minimalistic NESticle style logo, or you can go all out and create custom graphics for each SNES ROM.
-Pretty much any image format should work, but png is the only one that has been thoroughly tested.

-    ./fn22snesticle.py --rom smw.sfc --banner snesticle.png fightnight2.iso smw.iso

-It's generally a good idea to also provide the full name of the SNES game using the --game-name option.
+It's generally a good idea to also provide the full name of the SNES game using the --game-name option:

+    ./fn22snesticle.py --rom smw.sfc --game-name "Swell Plumber Place" fightnight2.iso smw.iso

 It will be written to multiple fields inside the ISO that can be picked up by your loader.
+It will also be used to generate the banner image that shows up next to the game in most loaders.
 If no game name is provided, the ROM filename will be used instead.

+If you don't like the generated banners, you can provide your own, using the --banner option:

+    ./fn22snesticle.py fightnight2.iso superpunchout.iso --banner mybanner.png

+The image file should be 96 by 32 pixels.
+Most common image formats are supported, but something non-lossy, like png, is strongly recommended.
+The pillow (PIL) module is required in order for this to work.

 ## Game IDs